-This is a comprehensive course that introduces students to career planning, and highlights how students can be more entrepreneurial as they look to the future.
+This course introduces students to career planning and highlights how students can be more entrepreneurial as they look to the future.
 This course is also designed to prepare students for the process of acquiring an internship and developing their long-term career goals.
 Students assess their personal background; practice finding career opportunities through the job search process; develop a cover letter, resume, thank you letter, and complete a job application; participate in a mock interview; and demonstrate how to deal with interpersonal situations found in the workplace.
 This course also focuses on workplace interactions including employee communication, management and leadership, the art of self-marketing, team building, conflict management, problem solving in the workplace, portfolio development, planning for successful meetings, and strategies for effective negotiation.
 Visits to employment locations and participation in networking sessions are a vital component of this course.
-Prerequistie: Sophomore standing required.
+Prerequisite: Sophomore standing.

-Intermediate Accounting I BUSS 301 3 Credits
+Intermediate Accounting I BUSS301

+This course covers techniques for identification and detection of asset misappropriation schemes and fraudulent financial statements, who commits fraud and why, and controls to prevent and detect problems.
+Prerequisites: BUSS 101, BUSS 201.
 This course builds on concepts developed in Financial Accounting.
 Concentration is on the preparation of financial statements with an indepth review of cash, receivables, inventories, and plant assets.
-It also covers the concept of the time value of money and the application of present value techniques to accounting valuations.
-Prerequisites: BUSS 201 with a C or better and BUSS 202 with a C or better.
+The course also covers the concept of the time value of money and the application of present value techniques to accounting valuations.
+Prerequisite: BUSS 202 with a C or better.

-Intermediate Accounting II BUSS 302 3 Credits
+Intermediate Accounting II BUSS302